Skip to main content

 Water, International, Environmental information

-The draft National Water Strategy highlights several pressing challenges that need to be taken into account when developing water sector in Tajikistan.
-In the field of water quality monitoring the main challenges relate, among others, to the insufficient quality and reliability of produced data.
-In meeting the need for higher-quality data the laboratories have a crucial role.
-The quality management processes initiated during the previous Tajik Water quality project need to be both deepened and widened in order to enhance the quality of the monitoring results.
-In addition, the water quality monitoring networks require attention, as they are generally poorly equipped.
+The draft National Water Strategy highlighted several pressing challenges that needed to be taken into account when developing water sector in Tajikistan.
+In the field of water quality monitoring the main challenges related, among others, to the insufficient quality and reliability of produced data.
+In meeting the need for higher-quality data the laboratories had and have a crucial role.
+The quality management processes initiated during the previous Tajik Water quality project needed to be both deepened and widened in order to enhance the quality of the monitoring results.
+In addition, the water quality monitoring networks required attention, as they were generally poorly equipped.

 OUTPUT 1.
-Beneficiary organisations produce and distribute more reliable surface water monitoring data on selected parameters according to ISO 17025
+Beneficiary organisations produced and distributed more reliable surface water monitoring data on selected parameters according to ISO 17025

 OUTPUT 2.
-Beneficiary organizations apply new management practices and collaborate actively between each other
+Beneficiary organizations applied new management practices and collaborate actively between each other

 OUTPUT 3.
-Beneficiary organizations provide more comprehensive surface water quality data input and access to the data for end-users and other core stakeholders
+Beneficiary organizations provided more comprehensive surface water quality data input and access to the data for end-users and other core stakeholders

 OUTPUT 4.
-Beneficiary organizations provide as well as facilitate understanding of improved surface water quality information and its significance to stakeholders and general public
+Beneficiary organizations provided as well as facilitated understanding of improved surface water quality information and its significance to stakeholders and the general public

 Presentations